rwdavies/hotspotDeath/mice/document_F_2014_10_27/Readme.md

 ###Motif Filtering

 Motifs were kept if the longest run of a specific nucleotide was less than or equal to mrle = 10.
-Motifs were also kept if the nucleotide diversity (ie number of A,C,G,T) bases was greater than or equal to ndge =0
+Motifs were also kept if the nucleotide diversity (ie number of A,C,G,T) bases was greater than or equal to ndge =0.
 For each test seperately, motifs were removed as well as individual results masked if the counts were too low.
 Motif level results were not calculated if the counts among all lineages for a motif was less than rgte = 50.
 Lineage specific results were also masked (ie not calculated) in each test seperately if the motif lineage value was less than cgte = 10 (ie the n1 entry in the contingency tables).

 ###Clustering

+To be eligible for clustering, a motif had to be Bonferonni significant on its lineage, have an OR>1, and not have a lineage with an OR<1 which had a more significant p-value.
+For clustering, a motif would have to meet a p-value threshold (explained below), as well as meet the criteria that there not be a lineage with OR<1 with a more significant p-value.

 Given a set of motifs which pass Bonferonni correction for a given lineage for a given test for a given repeat background which are most significant in this lineage versus all other lineages, start with the motif with the most significant p-value.

 Consider as eligible all motifs on the repeat background for that test which are the ``most significant'' (ie lowest p-value) for that motif and beat a threshold which increases in difficulty as the iterative process goes on (defined below).
 Add to the cluster all motifs within a certain distance (defined below), keeping track of alignment.
 Continue recursively for each added motif until exhausted.
 Build a position weight matrix by collapsing all clustered motifs, counting each base, adding 0.5 to all pwm cell entries, and dividing by the column totals to have each entry scaled between 0 and 1.

 Let K be the motif length we are interested in.
 We define as acceptably close for clustering all motifs which align perfectly and are off by 1 base (sum of K*4), or that are off by 1 base in the alignment left or right (2 for left vs right) with any new base in the gap (4 bases) with any one of the remaining K-1 bases allowed to change as well (4).
-In total there are (K-1)*4*4*2+K*4 = `r(K-1)*4*4*2+K*4` possible acceptably close motifs.
+In total there are (K-1)*4*4*2+K*4 = ```r(K-1)*4*4*2+K*4``` possible acceptably close motifs.

 For the first iteration, take a p-value threshold of the number of motifs to be searched, or (K-1)*4*4*2+K*4 = 328$.
 For each subsequent iteration, take a p-value threshold where the deminator is the number of tests already performed plus the number to be searched on this iteration.
 For example, if on the first iteration 3 close motifs were found to meet the iteration 1 p-value threshold, then on the second iteration the p-value threhsold would be 0.05 divided by the number of motifs searched on the first iteration, 328, plus the 3 * 328 to be searched on the second iteration.

 For plotting, we summed the collapsed motif clusters counts by base and added 0.5 to each count.
 Then, for a motif cluster of length $m$, letting $j \in \{1,2,3,4\}$ be the four nucleotides and $i \in \{1,2,...,m\}$ be the position within the motif cluster, we set $H_i = \sum_{j=1}^4 f_{i,j} \log(f_{i,j})$, and define the height of each base as $h_{i,j}=H_{i} f_{i,j}$.
 Bases are then ordered from smallest to largest entropy and plotted.
 We used elements of the seqLogo R package to draw the PWM.